saikumarmk/website/urara/guide-to-tech-1/+page.md

 You will have likely completed a few computer science units at this point, however, whether you will have completed the first algorithms and data structures course depends on your university.
 Monash and UniMelb only do this in the first semester of Y2, whereas it may be different with UNSW's trimesters.
 Assuming you've participated in club activities, and done some programming in your first year, now it's time to start drilling down on some of the interview-specific skills and honing your general ability.

 Two invaluable outlets for students through the university would be tutoring their introductory units or research assistant work.
 Teaching students how to write code is an invaluable experience, and reinforces your own ability, as it is often considered a higher form of understanding.
 A research assistant also exposes you to research topics in computer science/technology, which gives you a topic to talk about in interviews, in addition to getting paid.
+The winter research program opens around week nine in semester one, and the summer research program opens around a similar week in semester two.

 Overall, I'd recommend doing the following: